 The ISO understands the feedback provided by ORA on the hybrid billing determinant proposal.
-The ISO disagrees that the standby service and other related costs and benefits are not reflected in the proposed rate design modifications.
-The ISO agrees that it is appropriate to reflect these benefits in the TAC rate structure to the extent possible; however the inclusion of a standby service or other fixed cost component are not warranted at this time.
-The ISO does not believe it would be appropriate to include these additional components in the TAC rate structure due to the difficulty in determining the appropriate identification, measurement, and allocation of these potential additional elements.
-In addition, the ISO believes that the current proposal to include a peak demand component in the TAC billing determinants will reflect many of the benefits provide by the transmission system more accurately, including the reliability and standby benefits (which generally occur during peak periods).
+The ISO disagrees that the proposed rate design modifications would not provide outcomes that are more just or reasonable than the existing all-volumetric TAC rate structure.
+Most stakeholders and the ISO support the proposed hybrid approach because it can produce more accurate results that better reflect the cost causation and benefit received by users.
+In addition, the ISO believes that the current proposal to include a peak demand component in the TAC billing determinants will better reflect many of the benefits provide by the transmission system, including the reliability and standby benefits (which generally occur during peak periods).